verdverm/verdverm.github.io/_sr/02a-pge.md

-This chapter describes the rethinking of Symbolic Regression.
+This chapter describes our rethinking of Symbolic Regression.
-Prioritized Grammar Enumeration (PGE) is the result built on ideas from dynamic programming.
+Prioritized Grammar Enumeration (PGE) is the result.
+PGE is built on ideas from dynamic programming.
 To our knowledge, PGE is the first deterministic, tree-based SR implementation.
 PGE solves the SR problem by